 Prefer smaller lights to one big one?
 Make sure you have the plugs you need around key spots, such as the sofa.
 And if you’re all about overhead lighting, you might want to consider adding a dimmer switch, to help make the space more relaxing during the evening.

 Hallway: When renovating your hallway, make sure you don’t forget to make your light switches easy to reach when you get through the door.
 No one likes stumbling around in the dark.

 Bedroom: Are you a person who likes to move their furniture around?
-If so, we’d recommend installing plug around the room, rather than fixing your bed to one spot with in-build fixtures, such as the ones below.
+If so, we’d recommend installing plug around the room, rather than fixing your bed to one spot with in-build fixtures.

 What kind of lights to choose